UPPS 04.04.52 - Retirement Programs

 ORP Retirees – Beginning one full calendar month after the retirement date, retirees may return to work without any restrictions.

-Faculty should refer to UPPS No. 04.04.51, Phased Retirement Plan for Faculty, for Faculty or check with the Office of the Provost and Vice President for Academic Affairs for details.
+Faculty should refer to UPPS No. 04.04.51, Phased Retirement Plan for Faculty or check with the Office of the Provost and Vice President for Academic Affairs for details.

 PROCEDURES FOR OBTAINING INFORMATION AND EVALUATION